Catholic Church in the United States: Ethnicity and population

-Politics
+Politics and views

-Catholicism has had a significant political impact on the United States, and the religion has historically been associated with left-wing politics and the Democratic Party.
-Since the 1970s, Catholics are often being regarded as swing voters.
+Catholicism has had a political impact on the United States, historically associated with left-wing politics and the Democratic Party.
+Since the 1970s, Catholics are often regarded as swing voters.
 The 1840s saw Catholics began to identify with the Democrats against the conservative and evangelical-influenced Whigs.
-In the 1890s, Catholics favored the Democratic Party over the Republicans.
-This continued into the 20th century, where Catholics formed a core part of the New Deal Coalition.

-Al Smith governor of New York was the first Catholic nominated for president by a major party as the Democratic nominee in the 1928 election.
+In the 1890s, Catholics favored the Democratic Party over the Republicans, continuing into the 20th century, where Catholics formed a core part of the New Deal Coalition.
+Al Smith, the governor of New York, was the first Catholic nominated for President by a major party, as the Democratic nominee in the 1928 election.

-Two Catholics have been President of the United States: Democratic presidents John F. Kennedy (1961–1963) and Joe Biden (2021–2025), In 2016, Pope Francis said of Donald Trump: "A person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian."
-According to the Pew Research Center, Catholics are the most likely of any major Christian group in the United States to support the morality of casual sex.
-Surveys have repeatedly indicated that laity are more culturally liberal than the median voter, including on abortion rights and same-sex marriage.
-However, the Catholic Church officially opposes both.
-Church leadership tends to lean more orthodox.
-There are also some fundamentalist-like activist conservative groups.
+Two Catholics have been President of the United States: John F. Kennedy (1961–1963) and Joe Biden (2021–2025).
+According to the Pew Research Center, Catholics are the most likely of any major Christian group in the United States to support morality of casual sex.
+Surveys have repeatedly indicated that laity are more culturally liberal than median voters, including on abortion and same-sex marriage, even when the Catholic Church opposes both, with Church leadership leaning more orthodox.
+Catholicism is also diverse politically, as there are some fundamentalist-like activist conservative groups.
+Furthermore, in the 2024 election, Catholics shifted to the right, as 55% of Hispanic Catholics voted for Kamala Harris, while Biden had a 66% support rate among them.

-In 2023, Pope Francis criticized the Catholic Church in the United States as reactionary, saying that ideology had replaced faith in some parts of it.
-In November 2023, the Pope removed a conservative Texas bishop, Joseph E. Strickland of Tyler, Texas.
+In 2023, Pope Francis criticized the Catholic Church in the United States as reactionary, saying that ideology had replaced faith in some parts.
+In November, he removed Joseph E. Strickland of Tyler, Texas, who was seen as a more conservative bishop.
+Pope Francis had also criticized President Donald Trump, especially over his immigration policies, and Pope Leo XIV has done so as well.In April 2026, President Donald Trump criticized Pope Leo XIV, claiming that the Pope was weak on crime and foreign policy in response to the Pope's criticism of the 2026 Iran war.
+The Pope replied “I have no fear of the Trump administration or speaking out loudly of the message of the Gospel, which is what I believe I am here to do, what the church is here to do.”